b-devnani/Proposals/replit.md

-# Purchase Order Management System
+# Proposal Generator

 ## Overview

-This is a full-stack web application for managing home purchase orders and upgrades.
-The system allows users to create purchase orders by selecting home templates and customizing them with various upgrades.
+This is a full-stack web application for generating home construction proposals and managing upgrades.
+The system allows users to create proposals by selecting home templates and customizing them with various upgrades.
 Built with a modern tech stack including React, TypeScript, Express.js, and PostgreSQL with Drizzle ORM.

 ## System Architecture